The Jews dressing as Muslims to get around a prayer ban

 After Israel captured and occupied East Jerusalem in 1967, a delicate status quo remained: non-Muslims can visit the complex but must not pray there.

-The BBC has been speaking to Jewish Israeli activist, Raphael Morris, who leads a fringe group called "Returning to the Mount", which advocates prayer at the site he calls Temple Mount and to a Palestinian Muslim activist, Hanady Halawani who says she will defend al-Aqsa Mosque.
+The BBC speaks to Jewish Israeli activist, Raphael Morris, who leads a fringe group called "Returning to the Mount", which advocates prayer at the site he calls Temple Mount, and to Palestinian Muslim activist, Hanady Halawani, who says she will defend al-Aqsa Mosque.

 Produced by Gidi Kleiman, Yolande Knell and Youssef Shomali